 Kosuke worked on modeling classic selective sweeps and sweeps on standing variation.
 He is now an Assistant Professor at Kyushu University in Japan.

-Aarti completed her Bachelors (Double major) in Life sciences and Biochemistry from St. Xavier’s college in Mumbai, India (2006), followed by a Masters in Biochemistry from the University of Mumbai, India (2008).
-She then received a Masters in Bioinformatics from the University of Illinois at Urbana-Champaign (2010), for which she worked on genome assembly and built bioinformatics pipelines for a sociogenomics project designed to understand the evolution of social behaviour in bees.
-She worked as a programmer in the lab for 18 months, building pipelines for evolutionary genomics analyses.
-She is currently a graduate student in the lab of Joe Thornton at the University of Chicago.
+Aarti completed her Bachelors (Double major) in Life sciences and Biochemistry from St. Xavier’s college in Mumbai, India (2006), followed by a Masters in Biochemistry from the University of Mumbai, India (2008) and a Masters in Bioinformatics from the University of Illinois at Urbana-Champaign (2010).
+She worked as a programmer in the group for 18 months, building pipelines for evolutionary genomics analyses.
+She then completed a PhD in Human Genetics at the University of Chicago, working in the lab of Joe Thornton.

 Amy holds dual B.S. degrees in Computer Science and Mathematics from the University of Utah (2003), and S.M.
 (2005) and Ph.D.
 (2010) degrees in Computer Science from Massachusetts Institute of Technology.
 From 2009-2013, she was a postdoctoral research fellow at Harvard Medical School, advised by David Reich and David Altshuler.
 Her research interests focus on understanding haplotypes: their structure, genealogy, and evolution, as well as on computational haplotype-based methods development.
 Her current research focuses on meiotic recombination, including the rate and biological processes underlying gene conversion formation.
 Amy is now an Assistant Professor in the Dept. of Biological Statistics and Computational Biology at Cornell.

 Danny holds a B.A. in Biological Sciences and D.Phil. in Evolutionary Genetics from Oxford.
 His research interests centre on the application of population genetics tools to solving problems in human infectious diseases, and detecting the signature of natural selection within populations.
-His software omegaMap is designed to address that problem in recombining populations, and is available to download from his website.
-Danny leads a research lab at the University of Oxford studying the evolution and epidemiology of human pathogens.
+Danny now leads a research group in the Big Data Institute at the University of Oxford.

 Minyoung received a Ph.D.
 (2012) from the University of Toronto in Ecology & Evolutionary Biology (advised by Locke Rowe).
 Her dissertation examined how males and females evolve sexual dimorphism.
 Although males and females share many of the same genes, they may be under pressure to express them differently.
 It remains a puzzle how the genome adapts to this sexually dimorphic selection.
-For her postdoc, Min focused on determinants of variation in mutation rates among humans and across primates.
+For her postdoc, Min focused on determinants of variation in mutation rates in primates.

 Sidi was a Biology and Statistics double major at the University of Chicago, who spent two years in the lab as an undergraduate.
 She is now a graduate student in Genetics at Harvard.